salonikumawat28/notes_management_app/README.md

 4. Call Model layer to perform CRUD operations

-5. Data transformation for API response: Transform the database response to a format which is compatible with the API response.
+5. Light-weight Data transformation for API response: Transform the database response to a format which is compatible with the API response.

 6. Handle successful response: If API response is successful one, return with success code.